ibm-cloud-architecture/refarch-eda/docs/kafka/consumers.md

 If you need multiple consumers running in parallel to scale horizontally, you have to define multiple partitions while configuring the topic and use fine-grained control over offset persistence.
 You’ll use one consumer per partition of a topic.
 This consumer-per-partition pattern maximizes throughput.
 When consumers run in parallel and you use multiple threads per soncumser you need to be sure the total number of threads across all instances do not exceed the total number of partitions in the topic.

-Also a consumer can subscribe to multiple topics.
+Also, a consumer can subscribe to multiple topics.
 The brokers are doing rebalancing of the assignment of topic-partition to a consumer that belong to a group.
 When creating a new consumer you can specify the group id in the options.

 Consumers may be grouped.